-Menstrual blood and mucus may still be able to escape the vagina, but since it's flowing through such a small hole, the period may last longer than the normal 4- to 7-day cycle.
+Menstrual blood and mucus may still be able to escape the vagina, but since it's flowing through such a small hole, the period may last longer than the normal four- to seven-day cycle.

 Your daughter may not be able to insert a tampon, or she may have pain when she tries to fit it in.

 Sometimes a microperforate hymen resolves spontaneously as the girl grows older, or it may tear away with some pain when she inserts a tampon or when she has sexual intercourse.
 There is also a minor surgery than can remove the extra tissue and create a normal sized vaginal opening.

 At the Boston Children's Hospital Division of Gynecology and Center for Congenital Anomalies of the Reproductive Tract, an interdisciplinary team of pediatricians, gynecologists, urogynecologists, and colorectal surgeons will work to best treat your daughter's microperforate hymen.

 Microperforate Hymen | Symptoms & Causes

 Common symptoms include:

 - periods that last longer than the normal four to seven days

 - inability to insert a tampon, or pain upon inserting one

 - pain or bleeding during sexual intercourse when the hymen tears